0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/TECHNICAL_RESPONSE.md

 4. **"We need a clear way to send money between users"**
    - Simple send money interface
    - Validates addresses and checks balances
-   - Shows transaction links to BaseScan
+   - Shows transaction links to BaseScan and Etherscan
    - Handles errors gracefully (learned this the hard way)

 ## What You Can Actually Test

 ### The Dashboard
 - **Wallet Tab**: All the transaction stuff
-- **How It Works Tab**: Explains the AA flow (this was important to get right)
+- **How It Works Tab**: Explains the AA flow
 - **Security Tab**: Shows what security features are active

 ### The Gasless Magic
 - Mint 100 DUSD tokens - completely free for users
 - ZeroDev paymaster picks up the gas tab
 - Transactions show up in real-time
-- Links to BaseScan so you can verify they're real

 ### The UX Stuff
 - Works on mobile and desktop